-- Director since 11th of February 2010. - Since 2013, he is the Director General of Statec, the Luxembourg Institute for Statistics and Economic Studies, - He was Conseiller de Gouvernement 1ère classe at the Ministry of Economics, responsible for internal market policy, and is the Chairman of the Observatory for Competitiveness. - Chairman of the Board of Directors of POST Luxembourg and of the Board of LuxTrust i.n.c and former president of the Conseil Economique et Social. - Prior, he was a part-time lecturer at the IAE / University of Nancy 2, has a Master in economics and a PhD. in applied economics. - Mr Allegrezza is a Luxembourg national.
+Mr Allegrezza became a director on 11 February 2010.
+He is currently the Director General of Statec, the Luxembourg Institute for Statistics and Economic Studies, a post he has held since April 2003.
+He was Conseiller de Gouvernement 1ère classe at the Ministry of Economics, responsible for internal market policy, and is the Chairman of the Observatory for Competitiveness.
+He is also the Chairman of the Board of Directors of POST Luxembourg and of the Board of LuxTrust i.n.c and former president of the Conseil Economique et Social.
+Mr Allegrezza, was a part-time lecturer at the IAE/University of Nancy 2, has a Master in economics and a PhD. in applied economics.
+Mr Allegrezza is a member of the Audit and Risk Committee and of the Remuneration Committee of SES.

+Mr Allegrezza is a Luxembourg national.
 He is not an independent director because he represents an important shareholder.